Header image

 To conclude, we present evidence of a relationship between TDP-43 proteinopathy and aberrant methylation of DNA and histones, and evidence for one-carbon metabolism dysregulation that may contribute to this.
 We also highlight the possible therapeutic avenues of manipulating one-carbon metabolism and epigenetic methylation to target TDP-43 proteinopathy.

-Professor Liz Soilleux
+Professor Elizabeth Soilleux

 University Of Cambridge